 Senior study author Prof. Iván Durán

 A report that appears in the New England Journal of Medicine suggests that the experimental vaccine, which many people refer to as the Moderna vaccine, has shown promise in a further phase 1 trial.
-Scientists are already testing this vaccine candidate in adults aged 18 years and over in a phase 3 trial.
+Scientists are

 This vaccine was developed by researchers from the National Institute of Allergy and Infectious Diseases (NIAID) and the biotechnology company Moderna in Cambridge, MA.